Installing and Configuring SymfonyEdit this page

 The goal of this chapter is to get you up and running with a working application built on top of Symfony.
-In order to simplify the process of creating new applications, Symfony provides an installer that must be installed before creating the first application.
+In order to simplify the process of creating new applications, Symfony provides an installer application.

 Using the Symfony Installer is the only recommended way to create new Symfony applications.
-This installer is a PHP application that has to be installed only once and then it can create any number of Symfony applications.
+This installer is a PHP application that has to be installed in your system only once and then it can create any number of Symfony applications.

 Depending on your operating system, the installer must be installed in different ways.

-Open your command console and execute the following three commands:
+Open your command console and execute the following commands: